andybiotic/chuffing_stations/README.md

 ### Thanks
 Many thanks to everyone who has contributed to maintaining and developing OpenTTD over the years.
 Thank you to the various artists, coders and contributors of the many newGRFs that keep me playing.
 Special thanks to **andythenorth** and **Chris Sawyer**.
+I'd also like to thank 2TallTyler for their help with the build process and bug reporting.

 ### Credits
 Chuffing Stations contains some elements from [FIRS](https://github.com/andythenorth/firs) and [CHIPS](https://github.com/andythenorth/chips).